-Shieldox Announces Collaboration With Microsoft Information Protection to Protect Data in Motion
+Shieldox Announces Collaboration with Microsoft Information Protection to Protect Data in Motion

-Tel Aviv, Israel--(Newsfile Corp. - May 14, 2018) - Shieldox announced today a new collaboration with Microsoft Information Protection (MIP) to extend the protection capabilities of information collaboration within the walls of an organization and beyond, while in motion.
+Shieldox announced today a new collaboration with Microsoft Information Protection (MIP), to extend the protection capabilities of information collaboration within the walls of an organization and beyond, while in motion.

 Sharing information with trusted parties inside and outside the organization is a tremendous key to success in today's digital world.
 Yet, this free flow of information introduces increased risk of sensitive data accessed by the wrong people.
 A comprehensive information protection approach is therefore critical for businesses seeking to retain control over their information, especially considering the implementation of stringent GDPR and other top regulations.
 Microsoft Information Protection solution addresses security across all phases of the data lifecycle.
 This includes protecting sensitive information across devices, SaaS applications, cloud services and on-premises environments.